sergiusens/snappy-docs/build-snaps/publish.md

 ---

-In order to share your snaps with the world, you need to push them to a store, and release them.
-This page describes the process you will follow for the Ubuntu-hosted Store.
+You can share your snaps with the world by publishing them to the Snap Store.
+Alternatively, you can publish to a [brand store](/docs/core/store).

-Although, snaps are not tied to a specific type of store and you can host them any way you want, see the [Store](/docs/core/store) page for more details.

 ## 1. Create a store account

-To release snaps in the Ubuntu Store you will need to create an account on [dashboard.snapcraft.io](https://myapps.developer.ubuntu.com/).
-This is your developer portal where you can customize how your snaps are presented, review your uploads, and control the releasing process.
+To release snaps you will need to create an account on the [Snap Store dashboard](https://dashboard.snapcraft.io/).
+Here you can customize how your snaps are presented, review your uploads, and control the release process.

 You'll need to choose a unique "developer namespace" as part of the account creation process.
 This name will be visible by users and associated with your snaps.